 Analytics is usually performed on the data in reporting databases or data warehouses.
 These repositories aggregate data from one or more operational sources by means of ETL processes (Extract, Transform, and Load).
 As part of these processes, some of the details of the original data may be lost or distorted.
 The resulting data often loses original structure, granularity, and traceability to the source.
 Some of the relationships with other data elements may be lost as well.

 Flawed Data Mapping

-Transformation and aggregation of clinical data is a complex medical informatics task involving mapping and reconciling of vocabularies and clinical concept which are usually represented differently in the source and destination data schemas.
-Yet, development of ETL processes is often performed by IT personnel without appropriate involvement of trained clinicians and/or medical informaticians.
-More over, given that patient data is constantly changing, coded terminologies and classifications evolve and undergo revisions, the data mapping must be subjected to continuous realignment, without which the quality of reporting data will deteriorate over time.
+Transformation and aggregation of clinical data is a complex medical informatics task involving mapping and reconciling vocabularies and clinical concepts which are usually represented differently in the source and destination data schemas.
+Yet, the development of ETL processes is often performed by IT personnel without the appropriate involvement of trained clinicians and/or medical informaticians.
+Moreover, given that patient data is constantly changing, coded terminologies and classifications evolve and undergo revisions, the data mapping must be subjected to continuous realignment, without which the quality of reporting data will deteriorate over time.

 Lack of Standard Coded Concept Tagging

 It is believed that structured data is easier to analyze reliably than unstructured (free form) data.
 This is generally true, but even well-structured data may have little value outside of the source system within which it was created.
 When data needs to be compared and mapped against data from multiple systems tagging with standard medical terminology and classification concepts is crucial.
 Billing data would have been nearly meaningless to insurance companies without ICD codes attached to diagnoses.
 EHR systems would have had difficulties communicating with laboratories without LOINC codes.
 However, many other types of data elements in the extracted data sets are often lacking standard coded concept identifiers making it difficult to map, reconcile and analyze across multiple data sources.